lukatercon/MGT_characteristics/README.md

 With GaMS-27B, we additionally excluded texts shorter than 100 words in order to ensure that none of the cases in which the model refused to provide a response made it into the comparison process.
 We also found that in one specific case "solar28", the model returned only the title repeated over and over in a long loop.
 Consequently we excluded this case from the comparison as well.
 The corresponding human-written essays were also excluded from the human-written text corpus during the analysis phase in order to ensure a fair comparison.

 After generating the texts using the default prompt, the alternative persona-aware prompt was also used to generate an additional set of texts using the GaMS-27B model.
 This was done to assess the degree to which prompt wording affects the generated texts.
 Texts were generated also using the additional metalinguistically aware prompt.
+All alternative prompts were found to produce very similar results to the default prompt.
+#### ==TODO: Check if these differences are statistically significant or not.
+We need to know whether we can make any claims at all about the alternative prompts.==

 Models used:
 - GPT-5 - the default ChatGPT model, currently still a very widely used AI text generation platform